How to Clean Out Your Candle Jars

-Here at Simply Vela Candle Co., we use clear glass mason-style jars to hold our beautifully scented soy candles.
-These jars work great for farmhouse style décor and craft pieces!
+Here at Simply Vela Candle Co., we use a variety of candle vessels to hold our beautifully scented Premium Soy Blend Candles and after you've enjoyed your home fragrance product, these vessels work great for other home décor, office accessories and craft pieces!
 Wouldn’t it be nice to recycle your finished Simply Vela Candle Co. candle vessel into something new and crafty?

-So the question is: How do you clean out the left over wax from the jar and remove the label?
+The question is: How do you clean out the left-over wax from the jar and remove the label?

 There are multiple ways you can remove the remaining wax from your vessel and below we've listed a few that work for us.
 (Remember, your new Simply Vela candle is finished once the wax reaches about 1/4" from the bottom.)
-For both of these options, be careful handling the warm candle vessel as it will be hot and you don't want to burn yourself.
-Additionally, pour your melted wax into the trash.
-Though soy wax is water soluble (which makes for easy clean-up), it is still wax so you don't want any plumbing issues down the road.
+For both of these options, be careful handling the warm candle vessel as it will be hot, and you don't want to burn yourself.
+Additionally, pour your melted wax into the trash, you don't want any plumbing issues down the road.

 - The second option utilizes your stove top; place your finished candle into a pot filled with a couple of inches of boiling water.
 Let the candle sit in the boiling water until the wax melts just enough so that it will slide out easily.
 Pour the melted wax into the trash.
 Use a paper towel and wipe down the inside of the jar to remove any residual wax.